serroz86/email_classification/README.md

 - 'Pages_Names_Sample.txt', which contains these words (each one in one line): Social Media, Business, Job, Sports, Email Spam, Entertainment, Science, Politics, Trading.
 These will be the input for the wikipedia search
 - 'spam_dataset.csv', a cleaned version of the source, downloaded from http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/smsSpamCollection.arff

-Both files should be in '../data/databases'
+Both files are by default in 'email_classification/data/databases'.

 ## Running the models
-To choose the word embeddings (using word2vec), the following file should be present: '../data/GoogleNews-vectors-negative300.bin.gz'
+To choose the word embeddings (using word2vec), the following file should be present: 'email_classification/data/GoogleNews-vectors-negative300.bin.gz'

 ## Running the notebook